-Therefore this option only applies if you already own one, but who doesn't in the current mobile phone ages.
+Therefore this option only applies if you already own one, but who doesn't in the current smart phone ages.

 The trick is that a CCD (and the older vidicon tubes) can see infra red light.
 All you have to do is point the remote control towards the lens of the camera, press a button on the remote and look at the monitor.